NFL contender kryptonite: Biggest weakness for each playoff team

 Rob Gronkowski says he's learned a lot after the Dolphins' double lateral, game-winning TD, adding that he's "never been a part of anything like that."

 Gronkowski was great until the last play of the game on Sunday in Miami, catching all eight of the passes thrown to him for 107 yards and a touchdown.
-You know what happened next: Gronk was sent out onto the field as a deep safety for what the Patriots thought was a Hail Mary situation, only for the Dolphins to throw a checkdown, hit on two laterals, and spring Kenyan Drake past a hobbled Gronkowski for a game-winning touchdown on what must go down as the Play of the Year.
+You know what happened next: Gronk was sent out onto the field as a deep safety for what the Patriots thought was a Hail Mary situation, only for the Dolphins to throw a checkdown, hit on two laterals, and spring Kenyan Drake past a hobbled Gronkowski for a game-winning touchdown on what must go down as the play of the year.

-As an aside, I would hesitate to blame Gronk for the loss, given that he was great on offense and placed into an unfamiliar situation in which he was not physically capable of Doing His Job.
-The Patriots also played sloppy football and put themselves in risk of a miracle.
-Stephen Gostkowski missed an extra point and a field goal, Brady took a sack at the end of the first half when he incorrectly thought the Patriots had a timeout left that cost the Pats a chance at a field goal, and the Patriots failed to capitalize on a first-and-goal opportunity with 1:50 left and kicked a field goal to go up five instead of scoring the touchdown that would have sealed the game.
-The missteps aren't going to matter and you're going to win up five with seven seconds left, 499 times in 500.
+As an aside, I would hesitate to blame Gronk for the loss, given that he was great on offense and placed into an unfamiliar situation in which he was not physically capable of doing his job.
+The Patriots also played sloppy football and put themselves at risk of falling prey to the Dolphins' miracle play.
+Stephen Gostkowski missed an extra point and a field goal, Brady took a sack at the end of the first half when he incorrectly thought the Patriots had a timeout left, costing the Pats a chance at a field goal, and the Patriots failed to capitalize on a first-and-goal opportunity with 1:50 left and kicked a field goal to go up five instead of scoring the touchdown that would have sealed the game.
+The missteps aren't going to matter, and when you're up five with seven seconds left, you're going to win 499 times in 500.
 The Dolphins pulled out a miracle, but the Patriots shouldn't have left themselves exposed to one incredible play.

 Matchup to avoid: Los Angeles Chargers

 Brady has won his past seven games against the Chargers, but L.A. is going to be a scary matchup in the playoffs.
-The Chargers are allowing a passer rating of just 61.3 on throws to tight ends this season, the second-best rate in the league.
-They're also third in QBR allowed on throws to the same position.
-George Kittle had an 82-yard touchdown against the Chargers in September, but he racked up 42 yards over the rest of the game.
-No other tight end has topped 55 yards in a game against Los Angeles so far, a list which includes a 6-yard game against Travis Kelce in the opener.
+The Chargers are allowing a passer rating of just 61.3 on throws to tight ends this season, the second-best rate in the league, and are third in QBR allowed on throws to tight ends.
+The 49ers' George Kittle had an 82-yard touchdown against the Chargers in September, but he racked up 42 yards over the rest of the game.
+No other tight end has topped 55 yards in a game against Los Angeles so far, a list which includes a 6-yard game against the Chiefs' Travis Kelce in the opener.

 Kelce will get another shot against his division rivals Thursday, and we'll have to monitor whether the Chargers struggle against the likely first-team All-Pro tight end without inside linebacker Denzel Perryman, who went down for the season in Week 10.
 If the Chargers can slow or shut down Kelce, they might very well be able to do the same to Brady and Gronk.